mluleki1310/mluleki1310/README.md

 I’m currently learning Advanced Networking, Cloud Computing, and Data Engineering.

-I’m looking to collaborate on innovative projects that involve software development, cybersecurity, and data analysis.
+I’m looking to collaborate on innovative projects that involve software development,data science, cybersecurity, and data analysis.

 You can reach me at mluleki1310@gmail.com or +27 72 323 8001.